awslabs/dynamodb-cross-region-library/demo/README.md

   - coffee-script

 ## Getting Started
+Note: You must have built the demo package from the source from the [root cross region replication directory](https://github.com/awslabs/dynamodb-cross-region-library) before you can run the demo using commands given below (i.e. you should have a demo/target directory before proceeding).

-Before you can run the demo, you need to have built the [replication-manager](https://github.com/awslabs/dynamodb-cross-region-library/tree/master/replication-manager), which generates a war file in its target directory.
-Then, to run the demo, use the following commands:
+To run the demo, run the following commands:
 ```
+    > cd target/dynamodb-cross-region-replication-demo
     > ./setup.sh
     > ./run.sh
 ```

 This should launch two DynamoDB Local instances at http://localhost:8000 and http://localhost:8001, with region names "us-east-1" and "ap-northeast-1", respectively.

 To enable replication, access the Cross Region Replication application interface at http://localhost:8080, and follow the steps below: